tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that small elements of these magnets are able to hinder the diagnostic process in case of swallowing.
+• Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+Additionally, small elements of these devices are able to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.